KevinTheMix/CheatSheets/# IT/Ruby.md

 ### Accessibility

-Public (default) can be accessed from any object (e.g. instance.public_method) Protected can only be accessed from within object (from instance methods, not Class methods) and subclasses (e.g. self.protected_method)
+Public (default) can be accessed from any object (eg instance.public_method) Protected can only be accessed from within object (from instance methods, not Class methods) and subclasses (eg self.protected_method)
 Private is like protected but the method cannot have an explicit receiver (not even 'self.')
-These keywords have _no effect_ on Class methods (they remain public)
+These keywords have *no effect* on Class methods (they remain public)

 Defining multiple methods with a given accessibility: